tier4/scenario_simulator_v2/docs/developer_guide/Longitudinal_control.md

 `target_speed` will be set to the target speed of the EgoEntity only before the scenario starts.

 #### Other entity
+The function will append the job to change the target_speed of the npc to the job queue.
+If `continuous` is set to `false`, the job will be deleted after the velocity has reached the target speed.
+If set to `true`, the npc will keep the speed until the next longitudinal control command.
+When `constraint` is set to `LONGITUDINAL_ACCELERATION`, the entity will accelerate to the target speed with acceleration rate you set.
+If `transition` is set to `LINEAR`, the entity will accelerate to the target speed linearly.
+If `transition` is set to `AUTO`, it will change the maximum acceleration speed of the entity and append the job to change the target speed of the npc to the job queue.
+After the npc reaches the target speed, it will change the maximum acceleration speed back to the original value.
+When `constraint` is set to `TIME`, the entity will accelerate to the target speed by the time you set.
+When `constraint` is set to `NONE`, is will append the job to change the target_speed of the npc to the job queue.

 | Value        | Type                              | Description                                                 |
 | ------------ | --------------------------------- | ----------------------------------------------------------- |